Alexander Berry: Politics

+William Charles Wentworth summarised Berry as someone who: "...had been so long accustomed to get both land and labour for nothing, he felt a natural repugnance in beginning to pay for it now...Under this system he had acquired a princely state of 20,000 or 30,000 acres of land and had enjoyed the fruits of the labour of hundreds of convicts..."

+Berry described the colonisation of Australia as "the cheapest conquest ever made by England".

+Later life

 Alexander's wife, Elizabeth, died in 1845 aged 63, at the Priory; a house owned by George Barney, on what was part of the Crow's Nest estate, where they were living at the time.
 Alexander Berry thereupon donated the land for a cemetery to the Anglican Parish of St Leonards.
 It was to be St Thomas' Cemetery, Crows Nest, the first burial ground established on Sydney's North Shore.

 Crow's Nest House was completed in 1850 and Alexander Berry lived there until his death.